pablo-mano/smogreader/README.md

 # Smog Reader
-Device SDL607 Air Quality Monitor
+Device SDL607 Air Quality Monitor, which measures with laser Particulate Matter (PM2.5 & PM10)

 Device connected via USB to Raspberry PI
 Data sent to Dweet.io - you can follow: